 return usable tools and equipment not used as planned to VR.

 If a customer reports that their tools and equipment were lost or stolen, they must provide a copy of a police report.
-Replacement of lost or stolen tools and equipment requires management approval according to the following thresholds:
+Replacement cost of lost or stolen tools and equipment over $1,000 requires VR Supervisor approval.